Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

 ## Column Vector Cache

-This document above use **binary** cache as example, cause binary cache can improve cache space utilization compared to ColumnVector cache.
+This document above use **binary** cache for Parquet as example, cause binary cache can improve cache space utilization compared to ColumnVector cache.
 When your cluster memory resources are abundant enough, you can choose ColumnVector cache to spare computation time.

-To enable ColumnVector data cache, you should add below configurations to `spark-defaults.conf`.
+To enable ColumnVector data cache for Parquet file format, you should add below configurations to `spark-defaults.conf`.

 ```
 # for parquet file format, disable binary cache
 spark.sql.oap.parquet.binary.cache.enabled      false
 # for parquet file format, enable ColumnVector cache
 spark.sql.oap.parquet.data.cache.enable         true
-# for ORC file format, disable binary cache
-spark.sql.oap.orc.binary.cache.enable           false
-# for ORC file format, enable ColumnVector cache
-spark.sql.oap.orc.data.cache.enable             true
-spark.sql.orc.copyBatchToSpark                  true
 ```